TOWN OF ROUND HILL

 Sleeter Lake Park

-When will Sleeter Lake Park open?
+When is Sleeter Lake Park open?

 When did the Town of Round Hill start to plan for Sleeter Lake Park?

 The rezoning of the Villages of Round Hill (ZMAP-1989-004) was approved in 1991.
 The land to create Sleeter Lake Park and the access to Sleeter Lake was a proffer of this rezoning.
 The parkland was officially dedicated to the Town in 2000.
 The Town had several preliminary plans drawn up over the years – one version even included a campground.
 The Town took a more active approach to developing the park in 2012 (with no campground of course).
 The Town received capital improvement funding from the County for the park in 2015 and 2016 to pair up with funds that the Town had set aside over the previous decade.
 The Town received site plan approval for the park in February 2017.
 Construction for Phase 1 of Sleeter Lake Park began in September 2017 and was completed in November 2017.
+Phase 2 of Sleeter Lake Park started in November 2017 and will be complete by July 1, 2018.

 What is involved in Phase 2 of Sleeter Lake Park?